No matter whether you are into surfing or not, here is some proof why you should not overlook this teeny-tiny country.

 The mother was condemned to wander the fields as “La Siguanaba” and the boy was sentenced to eternal youth; he is always depicted as a boy of ten or eleven years old with the dresses of an underprivileged child.

 In general, his character is not offensive or dangerous in any way, but he enjoys playing tricks on people and laughing heartily at his victims.
-Many native authors are inspired by this legend and mention in their poems, books and writings.
+Many native authors are inspired by this legend and mention it in their poems, books, and writings.

 Ask about Cipitio and many Salvadorans will be able to tell you their own personal version of the legend!